The course requirements are outlined on the following page: Program Info

 The Plan of Study must also satisfy a depth enhancement requirement.
 To satisfy this requirement the graduate student's Plan of Study can include no more than four computer science courses that are cross-listed with 4000 level computer science courses.
 This requirement prevents students from taking all introductory level graduate courses and insures that all graduates of the program will have acquired depth in at least one sub field of computer science.

 The remaining courses in the Plan of Study are electives.
 The number of courses will depend on whether Plan I or Plan II is chosen.
-Plan I requires a thesis worth from 4 to 6 semester hours of credit.
-Plan II requires a project worth 3 semester hours of credit.
+Plan I requires a thesis worth 6 credit hours.
+Plan II requires a project worth 3 credit hours.
 Up to 6 hours of graduate level courses may be taken in other departments.
-The student?s Advisory Committee must approve such courses before they are taken.
+The student's Advisory Committee must approve such courses before they are taken.
 Any course, which is cross-listed with computer science, is considered a computer science course, regardless of the department in which the student actually registers.
 The student must maintain a grade point average of at least 3.0 or be subject to being placed on probation or denied the privilege of continued enrollment as a graduate student in the University.